rcyl/rustacean/README.md

 Rule of thumb: no future should be able to run for more than 1ms without returning Poll::Pending

+## Unsafe fn versus unsafe code block
+unsafe fn is an unsigned contract that asks the author of calling code to “solemnly swear X, Y, and Z.” Meanwhile, unsafe {} is the calling code’s author signing off on all the unsafe contracts contained within the block.

 ## Pointer types
 Consider using std::ptr::NonNull<T> if you know the pointer is never null, it is analogous to a &.
 If the pointer might be null, use *const T. Raw pointers